 Say hello to the BEST (& EASIEST) gluten-free chocolate chip cookies!
 These cookies have chewy, soft centers with slightly crispy edges and use just 7 ingredients.
 Optional egg-free version as well!

-When you start wondering if a particular food blogger has fallen off the face of the planet, it can mean one of several things...
+When you start wondering if a particular food blogger has fallen off the face of the earth, it can mean one of several things...

-- They fell off the face of the planet.
+- They fell off the face of the earth.

-- They have kidlets.
-And trying to blog and work part-time out of the home with two energetic kidlets who aren't yet both in school full-time is frankly...hard.
-(How many more months until September and the next school year?
-Not that the food blogger is counting because they love spending time with their kidlets…but okay...maybe they're counting.)
+- They have kids.
+And working outside the home part-time while also being self employed part-time working from home while also mom-ing two energetic kiddos who aren't yet both in school full-time is frankly...hard.
+(How many more months until school starts?
+Not that the food blogger is counting because they love spending time with their kiddos...but okay...maybe they're counting.)

 - They are doing some SERIOUS, in-depth research and recipe testing and want to get their recipe just right before they share it with the world.

 These gluten-free chewy chocolate chip cookies were DEFINITELY worth the two-month hiatus.
 And they are crazy easy, which for being gluten-free, is a miracle.
 With ONLY 7 ingredients all the gluten-free cookie eaters can finally rejoice.
 Cue music.

 Actually, there are a lot of gluten-free chocolate chip cookie recipes out there that make the same claim, and some of those 'other' cookies are probably super tasty too.
 The more the merrier in my opinion.